 Dara Rose joined the foundation's communities team as a program officer in 2005.
 Before that, she was a member of the senior management of the Partnership for After School Education, where she co-directed the Professional Development Institute, a training program for front-line staff and management of after school programs, and managed the Queens Cultural Partnership for Youth, a U.S. Department of Education model arts-education initiative in collaboration with Bank Street College.
 Previously, she directed youth programs at Citizens Committee for NYC and also worked in various capacities at Project Reach Youth, a Brooklyn-based agency that served children and families.
 The programs she managed there focused on youth leadership and service learning.

-Rose has served on a number of boards of small youth-serving nonprofits and currently serves on the steering committees of New York City Youth Funders, an affinity group of Philanthropy NY, and the Grantmakers for Education Out-of-School Time Funder Network.
+Rose has served on a number of boards of small youth-serving nonprofits as well as the steering committees of New York City Youth Funders, an affinity group of Philanthropy NY, the Grantmakers for Education Out-of-School Time Funder Network, and currently Grantmakers for Thriving Youth.
 She was a contributing writer and editor for a number of magazines and has written about topics including teen pregnancy, incarceration and youth organizing.
-Rose has been a frequent presenter and panelist on a range of out-of-school issues at meetings sponsored by organizations including Grantmakers for Children, Youth and Families, the National Summer Learning Association and the National Afterschool Association.
+Rose has been a frequent presenter and panelist on a range of out-of-school issues at national field conferences.
 She has a master's in public administration from New York University's Robert F. Wagner Graduate School of Public Service and a B.A. from SUNY-Binghamton with a double major in sociology and Spanish literature and a minor in Latin American and Caribbean studies.